Priw8/priw8.github.io/content/patches/prac.md

 - Set initial tokens (goast)

 ## Known bugs
 - The section number is sometimes not properly reset, allowing selecting invalid sections.
 Invalid sections don't crash the game, they simply do nothing.
-This will be fixed in a future version.
 - The "extra beasts appeared" bug can occur in practice.
-I blame ZUN for this, maybe this will be fixed in the future, maybe not.
+I blame ZUN for this
-- [c=red]Practicing extra stage with it not being unlocked will result in game freezing upon returning to practice menu.
-This will be fixed in near future.[/c]
+- [c=red]Practicing extra stage with it not being unlocked will result in game freezing upon returning to practice menu.[/c]
 - Sometimes, the difficulty resets to normal.
-This will be fixed.
-* In case of encountering a bug that's not on the list, report it to Priw8#9873

-**Note:** due to hard disk failure, it will take a bit longer than expected to fix bugs.
+**Note:** source code of this was lost due to a hard disk failure (actually I do have a backup but it's outdated).
+Because of that, bugs won't be fixed.
+I recommend getting thprac from [Maribel's site](https://maribelhearn.com/tools) instead (labeled as "Universal Practice Tool by ACK").

 Download here: [th17prac1.0.zip](/files/th17prac1.0.zip)